hahaje/yaeger-tutorial/README.md

 ```java
         setMotionTo(2, 270d);
 ```
+:computer: Now use the `setupEntities()` from the `GameLevel` to add the `Swordfish`, just as we did with the text and button on the `TitleScene`.
+Let it start in the middel of the screen for now.

 :arrow_forward: Run the game again.
 You should now see a Swordfish that swims from right to left and disappears of the screen.